clicheio/cliche/docs/postgresql.rst

    $ sudo apt-get install python-psycopg2

-Or you can install it using :program:`easy_install`, of course.
+Or you can install it using :program:`pip`, of course.
 However you have to install libpq (including its headers) and CPython headers to link first.
 These things can be installed using APT as well if you're on Ubuntu or
 Debian: